Ganzorig2022/boot.dev/Linux/lessons.md

-pwd # print the current working directory cat file.txt # display the contents of a file head -n 10 file.txt # show the first 10 lines of a file tail -n 10 file.txt # show the last 10 lines of a file less -N lessons.md # view a file with line numbers
+pwd # print the current working directory cat file.txt # display the contents of a file head -n 10 file.txt # show the first 10 lines of a file head -n -3 folder/file.txt # show all but the first 3 lines of a file tail -n 10 file.txt # show the last 10 lines of a file less -N lessons.md # view a file with line numbers ls -R -F # list files, underneath directories

 touch newfile.txt # create an empty file mkdir my_directory # create a new directory